Home " Carbon footprint " Practical guide to calculating a product's carbon footprint using LCA

 There are 4 types of emission factors:

-➡️ Monetary emissions factors: these factors are proposed by ADEME and other international reference bases, and are applicable to Scope 3 emissions.
-They considerably simplify the task of entering the GHG balance, but have a number of disadvantages.
-Indeed, when using these factors, the company must disclose accounting information in order to carry out its regulatory GHG balance.
+➡️ Monetary emissions factors: these factors are proposed by ADEME and other international reference bases, and apply to Scope 3 emissions.
+They considerably simplify the task of entering the GHG balance, but have several disadvantages.
+Indeed, when using these factors, the company must disclose accounting information to carry out its regulatory GHG balance.
 These factors are also not very meaningful, as the emissions calculated depend on the prices at which the company has negotiated its energy, goods and services purchases.
-Inflation therefore inflates a company's GHG inventory®!
-ADEME gives an uncertainty of 80% for these factors, and recommends using them only as a last resort.
+Inflation therefore inflates a company's Bilan Carbone®!
+ADEME gives an uncertainty of 80% for these factors and recommends using them only as a last resort.

 ➡️ Emissions factors by type of product and service: these factors are also proposed by ADEME and other international reference bases.
 However, they are only average factors.
 For example, a T-shirt, which has only one emissions factor in the base, may be produced in Asia or Europe using different processes, materials and energy, which considerably varies the quantity of GHG emissions associated with it.
 What's more, not all goods and services are covered by these factors (only 7,000 factors in Ademe's Base Carbone®, for hundreds of millions of products and services on the market...).
 They can be used to draw up your first GHG emissions balance, but should be replaced as quickly as possible by the more realistic emission factors described below.